aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/preferredwidth/frompoints/_index.md

 ---
 title: PreferredWidth.FromPoints
 second_title: Aspose.Words for .NET API Reference
-description: A creation method that returns a new instance that represents a preferred width specified using a number of points.
+description: A creation method that returns a new instance that represents a preferred width specified using a number of points in C#
 type: docs
 weight: 30
 url: /net/aspose.words.tables/preferredwidth/frompoints/